 Note: The uncertainty budget derived using this approach indicates the relative magnitude of the various sources of uncertainty but carries the risk of missing a contributing factor which may significantly affect the overall estimate of MU.
-Nonetheless, it is a valuable means of establishing where the major sources of uncertainty are found in an analytical procedure and for identifying where efforts should be concentrated if a reduction is desired in the overall MU of results obtained through use of the method.
+Nonetheless, it is a valuable means of establishing where the major sources of uncertainty are found in a quantitative Confirmation Procedure and for identifying where efforts should be focused if a reduction is desired in the overall MU of results obtained through use of the quantitative Confirmation Procedure.